The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

-When it comes to vacationing in Mexico, and amazing destinations such as Cancun vs Playa del Carmen vs Tulum it’s really hard to decide which one to choose.
+When it comes to vacationing in Mexico, amazing destinations such as Cancun, Playa del Carmen, and Tulum are in tough competition.
+It’s tough to decide which one to choose.

 Cancun is probably the most famous of the three destinations we’re talking about today.
 It attracts millions of tourists from all over the world every year, and rightly so—there’s a reason it’s known as one of the best resort towns in Mexico.

-The city was specifically founded as a tourism hotspot back in the ’70s.
-Over time, it has only become more and more luxurious and with a wider offer of hotels, bars and restaurants besides a huge array of incredible activities to keep all sorts of tourists well entertained.
+The city was founded with the explicit intention of becoming a tourism hotspot in the 1970s.
+Over time, it has become increasingly luxurious, with a wider range of hotels, bars, and restaurants, as well as a vast array of incredible activities to keep all sorts of tourists well entertained.

-Known for being home to some of the most beautiful beaches in Mexico, and turquoise waters throughout the world, Cancun is the northernmost Mexican city of the Yucatan Peninsula.
+Known for being home to some of the most beautiful beaches in Mexico and turquoise waters worldwide, Cancún is the northernmost city on the Yucatán Peninsula.
 It’s made of two large areas:

 Apart from the towering hotels and unending party scene, Cancun also features the Nichupte Lagoon—a natural paradise consisting of mangroves, lakes, and an abundance of wildlife.

-All of these features, coupled with Cancun’s spectacular Caribbean beaches, are the perfect formula for a memorable vacation.
+All of these features, coupled with Cancún’s spectacular Caribbean beaches, make for the perfect formula for a memorable vacation.

 Cancun Highlights

-- The hotel zone offers one of the most luxurious lodgings in Cancun, along with a vivid nightlife.
-There are many restaurants and bars as well.
-But the overall cost of staying in the hotel zone is quite pricey, especially if you’re visiting during high season.
+- The hotel zone offers some of the most luxurious accommodations in Cancun, along with a vibrant nightlife.
+There are also many restaurants and bars.
+However, the overall cost of staying in the hotel zone is quite expensive, especially during high season.

 - The downtown area of Cancun is a few kilometers inland, where you will find more affordable stays.
-It has colorful streets with shops and restaurants, presenting a curious mix of tradition and modernity.
-If you go there, it’s definitely worth seeing around.
+It features colorful streets lined with shops and restaurants, presenting a unique blend of tradition and modernity.
+If you go there, it’s definitely worth seeing.

 - Cancun has lots of amazing beaches.
 The never-ending strips of powdery white sand and turquoise water make them nothing short of a picture-perfect beach day location.
 They’re also quite nice for swimming, but not all of them are swimmable.

-- Apart from a relaxing beach day, Cancun also has lots of things to do from water sports activities on the table.
-These include kayaking, surfing, jet skiing, paddle boarding, snorkeling, scuba diving, and many more.
+- Apart from a relaxing beach day, Cancun also offers a variety of activities, including water sports.
+These include kayaking, surfing, jet skiing, paddleboarding, snorkeling, scuba diving, and many more.

-- The international airport is only 20 minute’s drive from Cancun’s hotel zone, which makes it quite easy to reach if you’re traveling from another country.
-The roads connecting Cancun with other locations are also quite nice, which makes going to the nearby places convenient.
+- The international airport is only a 20-minute drive from Cancun’s hotel zone, which makes it relatively easy to reach if you’re traveling from another country.
+The roads connecting Cancun with other locations are also quite nice, making it convenient to visit nearby places.

 - The local transport system of Cancun is also very convenient.
 You can easily find buses going to and from the downtown area and the hotel zone.

-- Laguna Nichupte is a wonderful natural heaven for anyone who fancies mesmerizing sunsets, legendary lakes, exotic species of animals, and a lot more.
+- Laguna Nichupte is a wonderful natural haven for anyone who fancies mesmerizing sunsets, legendary lakes, exotic animal species, and much more.

-- A large number of Cancun’s restaurants cover all the famous cuisines and offer various dining experiences for everyone.
+- A large number of Cancun’s restaurants offer a diverse range of cuisines, providing various dining experiences for everyone.
 You’ll find menus ranging from the most budget-friendly to the most extravagant and everything in between to fit your taste (and budget).

 - The shopping experience in Cancun is also just as amazing.
-There are plenty of malls and shopping centers, where you will find all the exclusive brands that you like easily available.
-The most famous locations for shopping are the La Isla Shopping Village, Puerto Cancun Marina Town Center, and Mercado 28.
+There are numerous malls and shopping centers where you can easily find all the exclusive brands you like.
+The most famous shopping locations are the La Isla Shopping Village, Puerto Cancun Marina Town Center, and Mercado 28.

 - Some of the beaches in Cancun, like Playa Delfines and Playa Marlin, are famed for their surfing experience.